 If you want to book a tour there here you find some good tour options to Quilotoa.
 Booking a tour will ease communication barriers, allow you to gain inside knowledge and avoid the hassles of planning and driving.

 Furthermore, if you are driving, you first need to drive for a total of 4 hours from Quito through the South-Panamerican highway.
 Most of the road is paved, but there are still some 45 km left of work, just before the access to the lake.
 The other option is to take a taxi from any of these cities to the lake.
 Read more in depth details of the trip and transportation

 What to bring

 Sunrays hit strong in the Andes cordillera, and especially in Ecuador.
 Therefore, I highly recommend that you wear a hat, sombrero and also sunglasses for sun protection.
 In addition, bring some gloves for the cold wind.
-Due the height of the area, above 3,000 meters, there are strong winds which give greater feeling of cold.
+Due to the height of the area, above 3,000 meters, there are strong winds which give a greater feeling of cold.

 Do you have some special memories or questions about this hike?
 Tell us about them in the comments section below.

 If you want more in-depth information and also a guide that you can bring along during your trip, I recommend the travel guide Lonely Planet Ecuador & the Galapagos Islands, it is a great source of information and tips, maps and all you need if you plan on visiting Ecuador.
 I personally like the option of having a hard copy version where I can take notes and have them at hand.

 Don´t just dream it, make it happen.
 Plan your South American trip with a local!

 Take a look at this list of travel resources to plan your trip and travel in South America.